Appraisily/scrapper-furniture/README.md

 # Invaluable Furniture Scraper

 A specialized Node.js web scraper for extracting furniture auction data from Invaluable.com.
-Built with Puppeteer, Express, and advanced features including dynamic price range optimization and real-time data persistence.
+Built with Puppeteer, Express, and featuring an intelligent dynamic price range system that automatically optimizes data extraction based on auction house size and response characteristics.

 ## Overview

 This scraper is designed to capture both HTML content and API responses from Invaluable's furniture auction listings, with specific focus on:
-- Intelligent price range segmentation
+- Dynamic price range optimization
 - Real-time data persistence
 - Protection/challenge handling
 - Comprehensive API response capture